-Candles from Bath and Body Works make popular gifts and are well known for providing a warm ambiance and a beautiful fragrance throughout the home.
-But it seems there may be a sinister presence lurking in the shadows… or should we say in the air?
+Bath and Body Works candles in particular make popular gifts and are well known for providing a warm ambiance and a beautiful fragrance throughout the home.
+But it seems there may be a sinister presence lurking in the shadows… or should I say in the air?

-When burning BBW candles in the house, there are chemicals emitted that can be potentially hazardous to one’s health, especially for children, pets, and others who are more sensitive or vulnerable to these chemicals.
+When burning Bath & Body Works/White Barn candles in the house, there are chemicals emitted that can be potentially hazardous to one’s health, especially for children, pets, and others who are more sensitive or vulnerable to these chemicals.

 Let’s delve a little deeper to answer the question: are Bath and Body Works candles toxic?
 Can they be bad for you, your kids, or your pets?

-- Bath & Body Works candles are made primarily from paraffin wax.
+- Bath & Body Works/White Barn candles are made primarily from hydrogenated soy wax and paraffin wax.
 When burned, they release particulate matter and VOCs, which include toxic BTEX chemicals.

 - Bath & Body Works is not transparent about what ingredients are included in their candle “fragrances.”
-There are ~4,000 different chemicals that could be included under this umbrella, including hormone disruptors like phthalates.
+There are over 3,500 different chemicals that could be included under this umbrella, including hormone disruptors like phthalates.

-- In addition to paraffin wax and mystery fragrances, Bath & Body Works candles also contain other additives like dyes and stabilizers, some of which are linked to health concerns.
+- In addition to paraffin wax and mystery fragrances, Bath & Body Works and White Barn candles also contain other additives like dyes and stabilizers, some of which are linked to health concerns.

-- Some populations are more vulnerable to the short- and long-term effects of scented candles, but the indoor air pollution created by most conventional candles is not great for anyone’s health.
-While many of the environmental toxins around us are out of our control, avoiding candles (or choosing to burn cleaner ones) is one thing consumers can actually do to reduce their expsoure to endocrine disrupting chemicals, carcinogens, and allergens.
+- While many of the environmental toxins around us are out of our control, avoiding candles (or choosing to burn cleaner ones) is one thing consumers can actually do to reduce their exposure to endocrine disrupting chemicals, carcinogens, and allergens.

 - #1.
 The Wax

 - What Is a Paraffin Candle?
-Is Paraffin Wax Toxic?
+Why Is It A Problem?

 - #2.
 The Fragrance

-- Are There Phthalates In My Bath and Body Works Candle?
+- Are There Phthalates In My Bath and Body Works Candle & Should I Be Concerned?

 - #3.
 Other Additives